-Third-party sellers are expected to meet or exceed Amazon’s customer return policy of 30 days.
+Amazon expects third-party sellers to meet or exceed its customer return policy of 30 days.

-If your products are fulfilled by Amazon (FBA), one of the perks is that Amazon provides fulfillment, customer service, and processes returns for you.
+If Amazon fulfills your products (FBA), you benefit from Amazon providing fulfillment, customer service, and processing returns for you.

 The first step that happens after an item is returned to Amazon is an inspection that determines whether or not an item can be resold.
 Most items sold are subject to returns processing fees.